cyberhawks-ung/cyberhawks.org/contributing/index.md

 You can add posts of an existing collection by creating a page under that collection's directory.
-If you wanted to create a page "Cooking Spaghetti" under "Training", you could create the file `_training/cooking-spaghetti.md`:
+If you wanted to create a page "Cooking Spaghetti" under "Resources", you could create the file `_resources/cooking-spaghetti.md`:

 ```markdown
 ---